leonardoperrone/smart-recipes/README.md

 # Abstract

 In this project we would like to see which components of a recipe affect most the sentiment of the users giving feedback on the recipe.
-Such factors may include
+Such factors may include among others:
 - the time to prepare and cook the meal
 - the type of the cuisine
 - the level of difficulty of preparing the meal

-and many more.
-We would like to explore relationships between such features and maybe suggest for chefs ways of presenting a recipe to attract users and receive positive feedback, potentially including users who might not even attempted to prepare the recipe.
+We are going to explore relationships between such features and suggest strategies of publishing a recipe in order to attract users and receive positive feedback, potentially including users who might not even attempted to prepare the recipe.

 # Research questions